ggnkua/hatari/readme.md

 cd fastbuild
 fbuild
 ```
-(yes, we ship binaries with the source code.
+(yes, we ship binaries and dlls with the source code.
 Deal.)

 This should compile hatari at full speed (all CPU cores used).